etetoolkit/ete/doc/tutorial/tutorial_adaptation.rst

 Usually, the alternative model is a model that estimates the proportion of sites with :math:`\omega > 1` and we compare its likelihood with a null model, usually a model that do not (letting :math:`\omega <= 1`).
 This comparison is done through a likelihood ratio test.
 If the alternative model has the best fit than we are able to accept the possibility of :math:`\omega > 1`.

-To see a non-exhaustive list of famous comparison see the documentation of the function: :func:`ete_dev.EvolNode.get_most_likely`
+To see a non-exhaustive list of famous comparison see the documentation of the function: :func:`EvolNode.get_most_likely`

 Test on sites